Unlawful Oaths Act: List

 Unlawful Oaths Acts were also passed in 1839, 1848 and 1875.

 Unlawful Oaths Act 1797

 The Unlawful Oaths Act 1797 (37 Geo.
 3. c.
 123) was an act passed by the British Parliament.
 The act was passed in the aftermath of the Spithead and Nore mutinies and aimed at clandestine political associations and ad hoc agreements such as those which had bound several of the mutineers.

-The Act was repealed by the Statute Law (Repeals) Act 1981.
+The whole act was repealed by section 1(1) of, and part I of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.

 The act was used against the Tolpuddle Martyrs.